dictation-toolbox/dragonfly/dragonfly/engines/backend_kaldi/README.md

 Examine loader file for details, including optional parameters to engine.

+A simpler, standalone example can be found in [this gist](https://gist.github.com/daanzu/8bf5f14ed03552f8ab93c853e85de277).

 ## Known Issues

+* Dictation is not processed or formatted, just returning raw lowercase text of the recognition.
 * `ListRef` support is not implemented.
 * macOS not supported currently.